candlepin/candlepin.github.io/docs/candlepin/mode_agnostic_spec_testing.md

   $ ./server/bin/deploy -a
   ```

+* Note: Hosted spec tests do not run successfully in parallel mode.
+Please run them only in serial mode!

 ## How to create pools in a mode agnostic manner
 The candlepin_scenarios.rb utility has the following methods to help developers spec test in a mode agnostic manner: